 Preface content

-School outreach activities make up a large part of our public engagement programme.
+Educational outreach activities make up a large part of our public engagement programme as we engage with schools, colleges and universities.
 We encourage staff from all areas of the Institute to volunteer at many different events that are designed to inspire and educate students of all ages.

 Careers

-We look to inspire students about Science, Technology, Engineering and Maths (STEM) subjects and tell them how the Institute evolved, the types of careers they can pursue and the kind of subjects they may want to take for their GCSE’s and A-levels.
+We look to inspire students about Science, Technology, Engineering and Maths (STEM) subjects and tell them how the Institute evolved, the types of careers they can pursue and the kind of subjects they may want to take for their GCSE’s, A-levels and beyond.

-We visit schools to give careers advice, lessons and workshops, and are also involved in large exhibition style events such as TeenTech run by SATRO and Surrey Skills Fair organised by the University of Surrey.
+We visit schools to give careers advice, lessons and workshops, and are also involved in large exhibition style events.
 These events enable students to see a wide variety of companies that incorporate the STEM subjects, and get them excited about what they can do when they take these subjects in higher education.

 General science

 We organise science days, lessons and workshops at schools, which cover the basic principles of science for younger children.
-More focused sessions on the Institute's research are targeted at older children.
+More focused sessions on the Institute's research are targeted at older students.

 Animals in research